 A calf augmentation is a procedure that is designed to improve the appearance of calves by giving them a more muscular look.
 This is achieved by the insertion of implants under the calf muscle.

 Cheek or chin augmentation is often carried out to enhance balance, proportion and symmetry in the face.
+Many patients choose to combine cheek or chin augmentation with treatments to other areas of the face, such as nose reshaping (rhinoplasty) or face lifts (rhytidectomy).

 Collagen is a structural protein that is the main support of skin, tendon, bone, cartilage and connective tissue.
 Collagen occurs naturally in the body and is a strong and fibrous substance.